MJOLNIRPackage/MJOLNIR/docs/Introduction.rst

 Introduction
 ============

-This is the introductonary page for the MOLJNIR software package.
+This is the introduction page for the MJOLNIR software package.
 The main purpose of this document is to give an overview of different features of the software and how you can contribute to it.

 The software is currently developed by Jakob Lass, PhD student at both the Niels Bohr Institute, Copenhagen - Denmark, and the Paul Scherrer Institute, Villigen - Switzerland, and is not developed by a professional team.
-The software is intended to be used for data treatment and visualization for the CAMEA upgrad at the RITA II instrument at SINQ, PSI Villigen - Switzerland.
+The software is intended to be used for data treatment and visualization for the CAMEA upgrade at the RITA II instrument at SINQ, PSI Villigen - Switzerland.

 The software is found at GitHub_ and is intended to be used together with Python versions 2.7, (3.4,) 3.5, 3.6, and 3.7.
-This compability is ensured by the use of automated unit test through the Travis project (Travis_).
-Python 3.4 is no longer tested due to updates in the Travis testing frameworl.
-Further than just testing, as to ensure a thorough testing the coverage of these are monitored using Coverals (Coveralls_).
+This compatibility is ensured by the use of automated unit test through the Travis project (Travis_).
+Python 3.4 is no longer tested due to updates in the Travis testing framework.
+Further than just testing, as to ensure a thorough testing the coverage of these are monitored using Coveralls (Coveralls_).
 However, certain algorithms and methods are not suited to be tested through simple tests.
 This includes graphical methods where one for example uses a plotting routine to generate a specific output.
 Though the visual inspection is far outside of the testing scope for this software, some of the methods are still tested by simple run through test.
 That is, if they can be run and generate a plot without crashing and throwing an error, it is believed that they work as intended.
-This is where acutal user testing is needed.
+This is where actual user testing is needed.

 ..
 Module documentation
 .. ^^^^^^^^^^^^^^^^^^^^
 ..
 Each module is supposed to be independent from the rest of this software suit.
 That is, it is supposed
-.. to be working on its one without the need of other peices or moduels.
+.. to be working on its one without the need of other pieces or modules.
 However,
-.. some possitive synagy is possible....
+.. some positive synergy is possible....

 IPython
 ^^^^^^^

 The MJOLNIR software package makes use of many features of the interactive part of matplotlib.
 Thus, if the code/tutorials are run through an IPython kernel, these might be absent.
-However, including the following code snippet to the top of the scripts changes the IPython matplotlib backend to be interactie:
+However, including the following code snippet to the top of the scripts changes the IPython matplotlib back-end to be interactive:

 .. code-block:: python